 $ sudo usermod -a -G libvirt seth $ newgrp - libvirt $ groups seth wheel libvirt

-Finally, you must install some Docker tools.
+Finally, you must install some container tools.
+You can use Podman or Docker.
 The Open Containers Initiative is working to diversify container runtimes, but for now, Docker is the default.
 Run the following to install Docker, set its permissions, and move it into place:

 $ curl --location \ https://github.com/docker/machine/releases/download/v0.16.1/docker-machine-Linux-`uname -i` > \ ~/Downloads/docker-machine $ chmod +x ~/Downloads/docker-machine $ sudo mv ~/Downloads/docker-machine /usr/local/bin/

 Next, install the Docker KVM driver to manage Docker containers through the existing kernel hypervisor:

 $ curl --location \ https://github.com/dhiltgen/docker-machine-kvm/releases/download/v0.10.0/docker-machine-driver-kvm-centos7 > \ ~/Downloads/docker-machine-driver-kvm $ chmod +x ~/Downloads/docker-machine-driver-kvm $ sudo mv ~/Downloads/docker-machine-driver-kvm /usr/local/bin/

 You now have all the components you need for your virtualization stack.
 At this point, you could spin up KVM-based containers manually, and manage them with tools like virsh and even GNOME Boxes.
 While doing so offers invaluable experience, this process doesn't scale as well as OpenShift.

 Minishift is distributed as a self-contained, pre-compiled binary.
 Like everything else this article has required so far, you can compile this tool from source code if you prefer, provided you have a Go development environment.